DHTMLX/scheduler-docs/data/recurring_events.md

 addEventListener(node, "click", function(){...})
 ~~~

-Legacy format of Recurring events
+Legacy format of recurring events
 -----------------------

-Until v7.1 the Scheduler used custom format for recurring events, you can find the format details [here](recurring_events_legacy.md)
+Until v7.1 Scheduler used a custom format for recurring events, you can find the format details [here](recurring_events_legacy.md).

+@index:

+- recurring_events_legacy.md